jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 ---
 title: "K8s on vSphere: Building a Node Template With Packer" # Title of the blog post.
-date: 2022-12-03T10:41:17-08:00 # Date of post creation.
+date: 2022-12-10T17:00:00-06:00 # Date of post creation.
 # lastmod: 2022-12-03T10:41:17-08:00 # Date when last modified
-description: "Using HashiCorp Packer to automatically build Kubernetes node templates" # Description used for search engine.
+description: "Using HashiCorp Packer to automatically build Kubernetes node templates on vSphere." # Description used for search engine.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.
 draft: true # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: true # Controls if a table of contents should be generated for first-level links automatically.